 Instead of reinventing the wheel and writing the tutorial, I’m going to point you to the tutorials I used for this.

-FIRST, sew envelope cushion covers following this tutorial.
+FIRST, sew plain envelope cushion covers following this tutorial.
 This will show you how to sew an envelope pillow cover for a decorative pillow.
-Your measurements will be quite different because your cushion is larger.
-It’s easiest to lay the fabric around the cushion and pin so you make sure it will cover it.
-No actual measuring required 🙂
+To determine the size your cushion covers need to be, it’s easiest to wrap the fabric around the seat cushion and cut so you make sure it will cover it.
+There actually isn’t any measuring required 🙂

 Once you get your envelope cover sewn, follow the second part of this tutorial to show you how to make it a box cover.
-Basically, you just sew up the two front corners.
+Basically, you just sew up the two front corners to give it a “box” shape.
 Who knew it was that easy?!

-Once you’ve got your cushion, slip your batting covered foam cushion into the cover and set in place.
+Once you’ve got your cushion cover sewn, simply slip your batting covered foam cushion into the cover and set in place.

-Continue sewing cushions the same way for the other two seat cushions.
+Continue sewing cushions the same way for the other two seat cushions to finish up the seat part of the upholstery.
 I threw a few pillows in here to get an idea of how it was looking…sorry, I was anxious.

-Cut a piece of batting slightly larger than the plywood panel on one side.
-Trim a piece of fabric the same size.
-Fold over the edges of one corner and use decorative nail heads to secure it in place.
-Work your way around the edges folding over and nailing in place making sure to use a ruler or measuring tape to get all the edges of the fabric equal distance from the edge of the frame.
+I worked my way around the edges folding over and nailing in place making sure to use a ruler or measuring tape to get all the edges of the fabric equal distance from the edge of the frame.
 You don’t want it to be nailed on crooked.
+See image above.

-Step 5: Use Fabric To Cover the Plywood Edges on the DIY Couch Seat
+Step 5: Use Fabric To Cover the Plywood Edges on the Couch Seat

 Sew envelope covers for the standard size pillows that will be the back cushions.
 Follow the same tutorial from step 1 to make envelope covers.
 These will not need to be boxed, just normal envelope style.